Piccalilli: Etymology

+The earliest known recipes for piccalilli are English.

+The name's derivation is not known, but may be based on English 'pickle' (food preserved in vinegar), which in turn is from Middle Dutch pekel with a similar meaning.

-The Oxford English Dictionary traces the word to the middle of the 18th century when, in 1758, Hannah Glasse described how "to make Paco-Lilla, or India Pickle" in her book The Art of Cookery Made Plain and Easy.
-An apparently earlier reference is in Anne Blencowe's Receipt Book, written c.
+The Oxford English Dictionary traces 'piccalilli' to 1758, when Hannah Glasse described how "to make Paco-Lilla, or India Pickle" in her book The Art of Cookery Made Plain and Easy.
+An apparently earlier reference is in Anne Blencowe's Receipt Book, handwritten c.
 1694, which has "To Pickle Lila, an Indian Pickle" credited to Lord Kilmory.
 The more familiar form of the word appears in 1769, in Elizabeth Raffald's The Experienced English Housekeeper, as "To make Indian pickle, or Piccalillo".
 Richard Briggs, in his 1788 The English Art of Cookery, similarly calls it "Picca Lillo".
-The spelling "piccalilli" can be seen in an advertisement in a 1799 edition of The Times.
+The spelling "piccalilli" can be seen in an advertisement in an 1789 edition of The Times.